-TAn agreement between the Colorado Cooperative Company has operated an irrigation ditch known as the (CCC) and Western Fuels Colorado was reached in 2001 to install a primary 26" HDPE pipeline and a secondary 12" HDPE pipeline to temporary divert and distribute approximate 38cfs of water to the lawful water share owners while mining through the original West Lateral Ditch to irrigate lands in the area for many decades.
+The Colorado Cooperative Company hasas operated an irrigation ditch known as the West Lateral Ditch to irrigate lands in the area for many decades.
 With the mines advance to the north though BB Road, this ditch needs to be diverted.
 Since the temporary detour route involves rises and dips, a pipeline must be used.
 The plans enclosed in this document show the detailed design of the pipeline temporary route and the permanent relocation.